 Tessa supports practice owners through the people side of running a business, particularly when situations are sensitive, awkward, or time-pressured.
 Her work focuses on the gap many smaller practices face: too exposed to handle everything alone, but too small for an in-house HR function.

 The approach is calm, discreet, and commercially aware.
 The aim is not to add complexity.
-It is to help employers deal with difficult situations properly, with less disruption and more confidence.
+It is to help dental practice owners deal with difficult situations properly, with less disruption and more confidence.

 "Helping practice owners deal with team issues early, clearly, and with confidence — before they become something bigger."